coderefinery/manuals/content/lesson-metadata.md

 2. Finds the latest existing Zenodo version under `ZENODO_CONCEPT_ID` and creates a new draft version under the same concept.
-3. Uploads the tagged GitHub release's source archive and the lesson PDF built onto the `gh-pages` branch, then orders them so the PDF is Zenodo's preview file.
+3. Uploads the tagged GitHub release's source archive and the lesson PDF built onto the `gh-pages` branch.
 4. Publishes the draft, producing a new version DOI under the same concept DOI — see the verification step in [releasing a new version](lesson-version.md).